 There are three Links in Super Smash Bros.
 Ultimate — Link, Young Link, and Toon Link, and today we’re covering the coolest of the three.
-Compared to his two counterparts, Toon Link is sort of middle-of-the-road in that he is neither considered part icularly strong nor particularly weak.
-If you’d like to learn more about Toon Link’s metagame history, feel free to read his corresponding wiki page for additional information.
+Compared to his two counterparts, Toon Link is sort of middle-of-the-road in that he is neither considered particularly strong nor particularly weak.
+If you’d like to learn more about the Hero of Winds and his rich metagame history, feel free to read his corresponding wiki page for additional information.
 Otherwise, let’s jump right into today’s training!

-Let’s start off with some Spirit recommendations!
-If you’d like to send your FP to participate in Spirits tournaments (or if you just want to raise a powerful Raid Boss), we’ve got a bunch of setups here that work well on Toon Link.
+Let’s start with some Spirit recommendations!
+If you’d like to have your FP participate in Spirits tournaments (or if you just want to raise a powerful Raid Boss), then we’ve got a bunch of setups here that work well with Toon Link.
 If you want to learn more about how Spirits work in this game, be sure to read our full Spirits guide — or just bookmark it for later!

-From an objective point of view, Toon Link’s strongest bonus setup is Armor Knight and Trade-Off Ability ↑.
+- Banned bonuses: From an objective point of view, Toon Link’s strongest bonus setup is Armor Knight plus Move Speed ↑.
 With this build, he’ll enjoy a 1.15x attack boost and a 1.8x defense boost.
-And then Trade-Off Ability ↑ adds even more buffs beyond that!
-Do note that most tournaments keep Armor Knight banned due to its incredible power, but if you’re training a Raid Boss you won’t have to worry about following any particular ban list.
+And then Move Speed ↑ adds a speed boost in addition!
+Do note that most tournaments keep Armor Knight banned due to its incredible power (and over-centralization).

 Raid Boss Training

-- Grab & throws: For his grab, Toon Link fires off a Hookshot.
+- For his grab, Toon Link fires off a Hookshot.
 It’s got decent range, but it’s also rather slow.
-When your FP is at high percentages, you can grab and KO it with a back throw.
-Don’t grab too often, as the Hookshot leaves Toon Link vulnerable if it misses.
+When your FP is at high percentages, grab it and earn a quick KO with a back throw.
+Don’t grab too often, though, as the Hookshot does leave Toon Link vulnerable if it misses.

-It’s difficult (if not impossible) for Toon Link and Young Link to hold a candle to Link, who is one of the most popular and successful tournament contenders in competitive amiibo training.
+It’s very difficult (if not flat-out impossible) for Toon Link and Young Link to hold a candle to Link, who has cemented himself as one of the most popular and successful tournament contenders in the world of competitive amiibo training.
 They can at least try to hold a candle to him, though, so we hope this guide helps get you on the right track!
-If you have any questions during training, feel free to join our Discord server and ask.
-If you want to learn how to enter online tournaments, please refer to our Powersaves guide or mobile backup guide.
-As always, we also appreciate donations if you like what you read today.
+If you have any questions, feel free to direct them to our community on Discord.
+If you’re looking to get involved in tournaments, learn how via this link.
 Until next time — happy training!

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo training, please follow this link.